karllark/dust_attenuation/docs/dust_attenuation/fit_attenuation.rst

     plt.show()

-Example: Use Calzmod to fit WG00
+Example: Use Noll09 to fit WG00
 ================================

-In this example, we are using the modified Calzetti law, *Calzmod*, to fit some attenuation curves computed with radiative transfer model (WG00).
+In this example, we are using the modified Calzetti law from  Noll et al. 2009 to fit some attenuation curves computed with radiative transfer model (WG00).
 We chose 2 attenuation curves from the WG00 models: